 - Create a list of what you can do if you feel a craving coming.

-- Make sure there’s enough alternatives to alcohol.
+- Make sure there are enough alternatives to alcohol.

 - Have a plan to leave if it becomes too much to handle.